HariniSolai/HariniSolai/README.md

 This passion for the cycle of learning and teaching is what compels me to be a Teaching Assistant and Student Mentor.
 I hope to share my love for computer science, by learning with and guiding others in these positions.

 Programming Languages: Python(proficient), C++(Proficient), C(Proficient) JavaScript/HTML/CSS(Intermediate), and Java(Intermediate)
-Tech Skills: IntelliJ, VSCode, Git, CLion, and PYCharm
+Tech Skills: IntelliJ, VSCode, Git, GitHub, CLion, WEBStorm and PYCharm